Saturday, January 13, 2024

 Both of these radios pack a decent punch for such a small, inexpensive device.

 As for which radio is best, I would think the D-328 is better if you're into SW, and the D-219 is probably better for MW DXers, because it seems easier to tune it on MW, especially with an external loop antenna.
-FM seems the same on both radios.
+On FM, the D-328 seems to have an edge over the D-219.

 The sound on the speakers for both of these radios is also pretty good for such a small device.
 For example, I listened to a couple football games on my XHDATA D-219 the Sunday before Thanksgiving and it was no issue in following the action (the Denver Broncos beat the Kansas City Chiefs unexpectedly).